Ahm4d-1/musical-adventure/README.md

 # Instructions from Candidate
-This repo contains 3 phases, each phase with its own git repo. added them all here for easier access,  visibility, and organization in my opinion.
+This repo contains 3 phases. added them all here for easier access,  visibility, and organization in my opinion.
 You can find feedback about each phase in the corresponding README file.

 ---
 # Investor Bulletin Project